upasadena/interactive-cyoa-tutorial/docs/appendix/resources.md

 * [CYOA Studio](https://quantencomputer.github.io/cyoastudio/) – An open-source
 static CYOA creator, for those who are less graphically-inclined.
 * [Corrosive-Forge](https://github.com/Arzte/Corrosive-Forge/) (WIP) – An
-  interactive CYOA maker & viewer
+  interactive CYOA maker & viewer made in Rust with the Leptos crate
 * [Moirai Interactive] by Lt.
-Ouroumov – An inactive project
+Ouroumov – An Interactive CYOA Creator.
+Seemingly inactive
 * [Novelette](https://github.com/WriterOfWorlds/Novelette) (Unknown status) –
   Designed as a replacement/successor to the Interactive CYOA Creator, with the ability to play and create visual novels too.